-Try not to run out of tablets.
-Make sure you order more clopidogrel from your vet if your supply is getting low.
+Try not to run out.
+Make sure you order more tablets from your vet if your supply is getting low.
 If you do run out, contact your own vet for further advice and restart the course as soon as possible.